alexiscolin/vue-timeselector/README.md

 Timeselector give the opportunity to customize time displayed and returned *(soon)* format.

-By default, timeselector displays time as `H:mm:ss` (eg, *16:23*) following UTC datetime and 24h format.
+By default, timeselector displays time as `H:m:s` (eg, *16:5*) following UTC datetime and 24h format.
 Time type displayed depends on the modal you have chosen in the modalbox props.

 You can change the separator by setting it in the *separator* props : `:separator="':'"`.
 Default separator is `:` symbol.